 It’s also a good idea to avoid drinking alcohol before going to bed, and to stay as physically active as possible.
 Regular exercise may not only help you keep your weight down, but it may also help strengthen the muscles in your neck (which may stop your airways narrowing).

 Stop snoring devices

 There are also lots of stop snoring products available over the counter that may be useful.
-The NHS recommends a number of them, including nasal devices such as strips that help you breathe more easily through your nose, and nasal dilators (little devices that go inside your nose and help keep your nostrils open when you sleep).
+These include nasal devices such as strips that help you breathe more easily through your nose, and nasal dilators (little devices that go inside your nose and help keep your nostrils open when you sleep).
 All of these may help if you suffer from nasal congestion or if your nostrils collapse while you’re sleeping.

 If you tend to breathe through your mouth during the night, oral devices such as chin strips and vestibular shields may be worth a try.
 Chin strips stop your mouth opening when you’re asleep, while vestibular shields fit inside your mouth (much like a gumshield), and stops you from breathing through your mouth.

 If you snore because your tongue vibrates (tongue base snoring), you may benefit from using a mandibular advancement device.
 This also fits inside your mouth, but unlike a vestibular shield it pushes your jaw and tongue forward, making more space at the back of your throat and keeping your airway open.
 However, these can be expensive – especially if you get one specially made (they’re not available on the NHS).

 Meanwhile, if you snore because you have nasal congestion (caused by allergies, for instance), treating the underlying cause can be useful.
 Click here to find out how to treat nasal congestion caused by hay fever.

 According to the NHS, surgery is only sometimes used to treat snoring if other treatments don’t help – it’s not widely available on the NHS because it doesn’t always work and you can start snoring again after having the operation (xiii).